Tyler Hines: Professional career

+Coaching career

+Hines joined Rowan University's men's basketball coaching staff as an assistant coach prior to the 2024–25 season.

 Personal life

 Born in Philadelphia, Pennsylvania, to Deidre Ledgister and Reggie Hines.
-Hines’ father, Reggie, was a part of several different NFL training camps.
-He also has an older sibling, Kyle Hines, and one younger sister.
-His brother, Kyle, is also a professional basketball player, who plays for Olimpia Milano.
+Hines' father, Reggie, was a part of several different NFL training camps.
+He also has an older sibling, Kyle Hines (also a professional basketball player), and one younger sister.